Real contracts in Roman law

 In Roman law, contracts could be divided between those in re, those that were consensual, and those that were innominate contracts in Roman law (Contratti innominati (diritto romano)).
-Although Gaius only identifies a single type of contract in re, it is commonly thought that there were four, as Justinian identifies: mutuum (loan for consumption), commodatum (loan for use), depositum (deposit) and pignus (pledge).
+Although Gaius only identifies a single type of contract in re, it is commonly thought that there were four types of these, as Justinian identifies: mutuum (loan for consumption), commodatum (loan for use), depositum (deposit) and pignus (pledge).

-Each varied about the expected standards of care, transfer of ownership, and other practicalities stemming from the purpose of each.
-They all involved the delivery or a physical thing, which is a defining characteristic.
-They were generally supplemented by the stipulatio and inominate contract, which allowed additional provisions such as interests to be added to contracts in re making them more suitable for commercial applications.
+Each varied regarding the expected standards of care, transfer of ownership, and other practicalities stemming from the purpose of each.
+They all involved the delivery of a physical thing, which was a defining characteristic of such contracts.
+They were generally supplemented by the stipulatio and an inominate contract, which allowed additional provisions, such as interest, to be added to contracts in re making them more suitable for commercial applications.

 General features

 Justinian identifies four types of real contract – contracts in re (in a thing) – mutuum, commodatum, depositum and pignus.
 Common to all four was an agreement, and the delivery of a res corporalis.
 They are in contrast to consensual and inominate contracts.
 Real contracts were of limited significance, although they are featured prominently in the works of jurists.
 If a stipulatio had to be created to cover any interest, then it could be used to cover the other elements of the transaction as well.

 Gaius, however, only mentions one type of contract in re: mutuum.
 The others certainly existed in Gaius' time.
 The other three can be distinguished insofar as they are different from traditional concepts of debt from which real contracts developed, are bilateral, do not transfer ownership, are bona fide and praetorian in nature.
 Gaius can therefore be seen as writing at a developing time in the law, although why the others are not mentioned at all in the Institutes of Gaius is not known.